Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/infra/README.md

 Keep note of the output from `./setup.sh`.
 The output will be used in the next command

-### #3 Initialize Terraform
+#### #3 Initialize Terraform

 Use the output from the last command, to initialise the Terraform state files and store them in the Azure storage & Key Vault resources created in step 2.
+You can modify the [variables.tf](terraform/live/dev/variables.tf) to customize the deployment.

 ```bash
 # Note: This is an example, use the exact output given to you in step 2.